 Personnel Services - Expenditures for salaries, wages, and related employee benefits.
-A 2% salary increase has been approved for non-union employees for 2014.
+A 2% salary increase has been approved for non-union employees for 2015.

 Supplies - Office supplies, operating supplies, repair and maintenance supplies.
-The 2014 budget for this classification shows a 14.83% increase.
+The 2015 budget for this classification shows a 0.41% increase.

 Other Services and Charges - Professional services, communication and transportation, printing and advertising, insurance, utility services, repairs and maintenance, rental, and debt service.
 The cost of professional services, contract services, lease, loan and bond payments, primarily related to infrastructure projects, can vary significantly from year to year.
-The 2014 budget shows a 0.17% increase for Other Services and Charges.
+The 2015 budget shows a 6.54% increase for Other Services and Charges.

 Capital Outlay - All lands, buildings, improvements, machinery and equipment purchases that are not financed through leases or bond issues.
-This classification increased \$7.06 million from 2013 to 2014 due mainly to increased budgeted construction fees in the Public Works and Street Departments.
+This classification decreased \$2.16 million from 2014 to 2015 due mainly to the new Fort Wayne Infrastructure Corporation bond issue that provides financing for certain Public Works projects.